 For those who may not know who that beautiful woman in the feature image of this post is, that was my wife.
 Aaliyah Dana Haughton.
-I was browsing through a few of her music videos (like I do sporadically), admiring how effortlessly attractive she was without having to try so hard.
+I was browsing through a few of her music videos, admiring how effortlessly attractive she was without having to try so hard.
 That’s when I asked myself the following questions.

 In regards to mainstream entertainment, what “man” told women that being overtly sexual makes them beautiful?
 And what “man” told women that being overtly sexual is what men want?